• Skip to main content

 Does Guardian Cover Clear Aligners & Braces?

-Straighter teeth don’t often come cheap.
-If you’re considering braces or clear aligner treatment, you might be intimidated by their steep prices, and you might be looking for help.
+Straighter teeth rarely come cheap.
+If you’re considering braces or clear aligner treatment, their steep prices can be intimidating, and you might be looking for help.
 Good news: some insurance plans provide coverage for orthodontic treatment.
 But it depends entirely on the provider and plan.
-It’s wise to examine the details of your insurance plan before selecting a treatment so you’ll know how much you might have to pay.
+It’s wise to examine the details of your insurance policy before selecting a treatment so you’ll know how much you might have to pay.

-If you have Guardian, there’s a chance that your clear aligner or braces treatment will be covered, but this will depend upon your particular plan and the form of treatment you select.
-Before you dive into treatment, read this guide for an in-depth look at Guardian’s coverage and instructions on how you can use it.
+If you have Guardian, there’s a chance that your clear aligner or braces will be covered, but it depends upon your particular plan and the form of treatment you select.
+Before you dive in, read this guide for an in-depth look at Guardian’s coverage and instructions on how you can use it.

 Table of Contents